osdnk/crypto-workshop-day-2/README.md

 # Ring Arithmetic Library

 ## Overview
 The Ring Arithmetic Library is a high-performance library for performing arithmetic operations within mathematical rings.
 It is designed for use in cryptographic applications, modular arithmetic, and abstract algebra.
-The library leverages Intel's HEXL for optimized modular arithmetic operations.
+The library leverages Intel's HEXL for optimised modular arithmetic operations.

 ## Features
 - **Efficient Modular Arithmetic**: Addition, subtraction, multiplication, and modular reduction.